Rare-earth industry in Australia: Mines and projects

 The Australian company Brazilian Rare Earths has 1,410 km2 of mining claims are in the state of Bahia in Brazil.

 As of October 2025, Australia has 89 active rare-earth exploration projects, according to the Center for Strategic and International Studies, which exceeds the number for any other country.

 After the October 2021 deal with the US, the first project to be funded under the framework is the Alcoa-Sojitz Gallium Recovery Project in Wagerup, Western Australia.
 Up to USD$200 million in funding from the US will help to finance the project, which will provide up to 10 per cent of total global gallium supply.
 Gallium is an essential component in the manufacture of microchips, and is only produced as a byproduct of mining bauxite.
 Australia has the second-largest reserves of bauxite in the world.
 Sojitz is a Japanese company, which will fund half of the project.
 Sojitz Blue is an Australian subsidiary of Sojitz Corporation, established in 2002 that acquired various mining projects in Queensland, including Gregory Crinum in 2019.
 The second project is the Arafura Nolans project in the Northern Territory.

+Processing facility

+Australia's first rare-earth processing facility is under construction in Sydney, due for completion in 2026.
+It is owned by Australian Nuclear Science and Technology Organisation (ANSTO), a government body, and will process rare earths found in clay.
+It will be used by rare-earth companies from across Australia, with Australian Rare Earths's proposed Koppamurra mining project first to use it.

-Government policies
+Government policies and trading partners

 Following the publication of its "Critical Minerals Strategy 2023–2030" in June 2023, in November 2024, the Albanese government announced its "International Partnerships in Critical Minerals" program, which will provide AU$40 million in grants across eight projects.

 The government's Critical Minerals Strategic Reserve plan is due for publication at the end of 2026.
 The intention of this plan is to introduce mechanisms such as a price floor that bring stability to the market and reduce price volatility.
 The Strategic Reserve includes two new mechanisms: